fommil/fpmortals/manuscript/wip.md

 Specialisations of ContT like Condensity also have their own nice use cases e.g. reassociating binds to make them linear rather than quadratic or abstract over bracketed functions like withFile (ResourceT, Managed)

+### TODO Others

+What about these?

+-   Kleisli
+-   Cokleisli
+-   BijectionT
+-   IndexedContsT
+-   LazyEitherT
+-   LazyOptionT
+-   ReaderWriterStateT
+-   StoreT
+-   TheseT
+-   TracedT

 # The Infinite Sadness